amplitude/amplitude-docs/content/collections/analytics/en/product-analytics.md

 Features are a specific function or characteristic of a product that provides value to customers.
 {{/partial:admonition}}

 Feature engagement displays an engagement matrix that enables you to compare the features you define.
-The matrix plots features according to adoption (or the percentage of daily active users that engaged with the feature), and the average frequency with which users engaged with the feature.
+The matrix plots features according to adoption (or the percentage of active users that engaged with the feature), and the average frequency with which users engaged with the feature.

 ### Retention